corey-richardson/csv-comparison-projects/archery-distribution-plotter-but-better/README.md

 The old code felt clunky so I redid it all :)

+CSV Data is from the MyTargets Archery app for Android

 Changes
 - Will now plot both a KDE Plot and a Scatter Plot (as opposed to only KDE Plot)
 - Asks the user to select an output file and now saves the plots instead of only showing them previously